aadonskoy/RustyID/README.md

   email = "12345@abcde.fgh";
 ```

 Verifiable information is stored once the endpoint signs the data, else the client can manipulate information without verification rofm het endpoint.
-This is however dangerous, and the endpoint should maily write to the `rsid` files.
+This is however dangerous, and the endpoint should mainly write to the `rsid` files.

 ### Enable data sharing and data saving
 Data can be shared by first establishing a connection to a peer.
 This is done from the client, by sending a request to the signaling server, which later establishes a connection between the client, and the endpoint.